 Candidates use their own knowledge and other resources to design, implement, and evaluate meaningful, challenging curriculum that promotes comprehensive developmental and learning outcomes for all young children.

-NDE Standard E Candidates responds to NAEYC Core Standard 4 in Educ 573
+NDE Standard E Candidates responds to NAEYC Core Standard 4 in Educ 573 knowledge of academic disciplines to design, implement, and evaluate experiences that promote positive development and learning for all children.

 NAEYC Standard 4.
 Teaching and Learning